badar80/Python/XML Parsing/Readme.md

 ## How users can get started with the project

-Ensure that the ElementTree module is installed and the XML file that you want parsing is stored in the relevant directory and that this directory is given in the code
+Ensure that the ElementTree module is installed and the XML file that you want parsing is stored in the relevant directory and that this directory is given in the code.
+The 'data.xml' file is given as a test input file.